Broker Check

 • What amount of money will I get in the settlement?

-Lastly, take notes.
-Your head will be spinning in no time, and keeping a few notes written down will help you keep everything straight in your head.
+During your interviews, take notes.
+Keeping a few notes written down will help you keep everything straight in your head.

 The Final Choice

 By now you've done some homework on your desired divorce method, researched a handful of divorce attorneys, and interviewed at least three of them.
-Now is the time to sit down, look at your notes, and make a decision.
+Now is the time to sit down, look at your notes, and decide.

 As you deliberate, consider not just the cost of each attorney but also how they made you feel.